trapcodeio/object-validator-pro/readme.md

 ## Object-Validator-Pro

-Object-Validator-Pro provides a very easy api for developers to make custom validations.
+Object-Validator-Pro provides a very easy api for developers to make both **Sync** and **Async** custom validations.

-Also comes out of the box with 6 validators which can be overwritten easily.
+Also comes with 8 validators out of the box which can be overwritten easily.

 ### Installation